Rulox/codefett/README.md

 ## Spanish
 Prototipo de una herramienta que permita la entrega de actividades o prácticas, su testeo y su posterior calificación.

+# How does it work
+1. As a teacher, everyone can create a new course in CodeFett.
+2. After someone creates a course, students can apply for them before the inscription end date.
+3. The teacher would be able to choose between different `Plugins`.
+Each plugin is designed to work with a different language and/or framework.
+4. Teacher will be able to download the example project provided with each plugin, and he will be responsible to code some tests for it.
+5. Students now, can download only the Example Project and code inside, following the teacher's directions.
+6. Students will upload the project to CodeFett and they will receive some kind of marks, based on their performance!

 # Plugins
+CodeFett uses plugins to perform code tests.
+Do you miss a language, or a more complex course?
+Feel free to contribute with a plugin!

+What do you need to create a new plugin?
+- An example project
+- A Test file
+- A docker file to run the tests

+[WIP - more information will be added soon!]

 # Credits

 # Dependencies (WIP)